-They are crispy on the outside, soft and fluffy on the inside with a very mild hint of spice to them, making them great for kids as well as adults!
+Made with simple ingredients, the fritters are crispy on the outside, yet soft and fluffy on the inside, with a very mild hint of spice, making them great for both kids and adults!

-These fritters make a great addition to any brunch, lunch or even as toddler snack.
+They are a great addition to any brunch, lunch or even a quick toddler snack.
 Stack them up and tuck in!

-If you are looking for some other ways to sneak some vegetables into the children, I’d love you to try my easy kids chicken noodle stir fry with broccoli or my vegan cauliflower buffalo wings.
+If you are looking for some other ways to sneak some vegetables into the children, try my easy kids chicken noodle stir fry with broccoli, vegan courgette cake with lemon glaze or my vegan cauliflower buffalo wings.

 Jump to:

-- Courgette - Or zucchini as it is know in the US.
-These are really easy to grow yourself, so this is a perfect recipe if you have excess courgettes you need to use up.
+- Courgette - Or zucchini as it is known in the US.
+These are easy to grow yourself, so this is a perfect recipe if you have excess courgettes you need to use up.

-- Sweetcorn - I have used Green Giant tinned sweetcorn for this recipe, however you could use frozen sweetcorn, just be sure to defrost it first.
+- Sweetcorn - I have used Green Giant tinned sweetcorn for this recipe, however, you can also use frozen sweetcorn, just be sure to defrost it first.

 - Baking Powder - This gives the fritters their fluffiness.

 - Vegetable oil - Used to fry the patties in.
-If you do not have vegetable oil any mild flavoured oil like sunflower will work.
+If you do not have vegetable oil any mild-flavoured oil like sunflower oil or olive. oil will work.

 Scoop up the sides of the tea towel to make a moneybag shape and wring out all of the water from the courgette into the sink.

-Once drained, put the grated courgettes in a mixing bowl, add the sweetcorn, crushed garlic, oregano, cumin, baking powder and gluten free flour.
+Step 3: Once drained, put the grated courgettes in a mixing bowl, then add the sweetcorn, crushed garlic, oregano, cumin, baking powder, gluten-free flour, salt & black pepper.

 Mix together well with a wooden spoon.